International Champagne Horse Registry

 Color Test Links

-During the course of examining horses to be registered with the ICHR, some horses were discovered whose colors could not be explained by any then-known genetic color combination!
+PEARL colors were addressed briefly, above.
+During the course of examining horses to be registered with the ICHR, some horses were discovered whose colors could not be explained by any then-known genetic color combination.
 They looked somewhat like champagne colors, but several important characteristics were wrong.

 You can read more about Pearl HERE.

 The founders and friends of the ICHR continue to research unusual and undocumented colors in horses.
-We suggest you join the ICHR list as a launching point to learn more.
-(See Yahoogroups button below to join.)
+You may join the ICHR list as a launching point to learn more

 * If the horse has also been proven to have two cream genes, or cream + dun on chestnut, plus champagne, it may not have many visible freckles.
 Any it does have may be rather pale.
 Also, homozygous champagnes tend to have fewer freckles.